upbound/platform-ref-gcp/README.md

 kubectl apply -f examples/app-claim.yaml
 ```

-**NOTE**: application has a strong dependency on mariadb type of the database
+**NOTE**: application has a strong dependency on mysql type of the database

 You can verify status by inspecting the claims, composites and managed